 The scholarships listed here are from outside sources.
 Emory & Henry College has no control or influence over application process or receipt of these scholarships.
-If you receive a scholarship from any outside source, you must notify the Financial Aid Office (CSA-Wiley 101) at Emory & Henry College of the amount and source of your scholarship to comply with all federal regulations and institutional policies based on the results of your FAFSA and other financial aid.
+If you receive a scholarship from any outside source, you need to notify the Financial Aid Office (CSA-Wiley 101) at Emory & Henry College of the amount and source of your scholarship to comply with all federal regulations and institutional policies based on the results of your FAFSA and other financial aid.

 This list is not a complete listing and is only meant as a convenience.
 Students should check the applicable agency’s site for the most up-to-date information.